agschnitzer/multitenant/README.md

 ### Accessing the database

-I have created an endpoint `api/v1/movie` ~~with sample data to test this setup.~~ The email address of a user can be changed at `api/v1/user/email`.
+I have created an endpoint `api/v1/movie` to test this configuration.
+A user's email address can be changed at `api/v1/user/email`.

 #### Example response of `GET` request `api/v1/movie/1`: